 In this study, we analyzed 742 sponsored posts from 16 top brands that work with macro and micro-influencers concurrently.
 For the purposes of this study, we defined micro-influencers as influencers with between 10,000 and 100,000 followers and macro-influencers as influencers with greater than 100,000 followers.

 For each post, we recorded the number of likes and comments it received as well as the posting influencer’s follower count.
 To calculate engagement rates, we used the following formula:

 Engagement Rate = Total Engagements (Likes + Comments)/Followers.

-Of the 742 posts examined, 288 were posted by macro influencers, 367 were posted by macro influencers, and 87 were posted by Instagram users that have less than 10,000 followers.
+Of the 742 posts examined, 288 were posted by macro-influencers, 367 were posted by micro-influencers, and 87 were posted by Instagram users that have less than 10,000 followers.